cjrcoding/rvrs-lang/README.md

 **“Not all contracts are code.
 Some are rivers.”**

-RVRS is an experimental smart contract language for Cardano — not command-based, but ceremonial.
+RVRS is an experimental smart contract language for Cardano.
 It treats code as ritual.
 Every contract is a flow: deliberate, symbolic, and evolving.

 RVRS compiles to [Aiken](https://aiken-lang.org).